-LIFE LEMA and European policies on the challenge of reducing marine litter
+Life LEMA and European policies on the challenge of reducing marine litter

-In the last years, numerous international reports have been written on specific themes, like the specific study of micro plastics in the marine environment that was produced by a group of experts on scientific aspects of the marine environment’s protection (GESAMP, 2015).
-Another example is the study of the impact of micro plastic on the species of fish destined to human consumption conducted by the United Nations for the Food and Agriculture Organization of the United Nations (FAO).
+In the last years, numerous international reports have been written on specific themes, like the specific study of microplastics in the marine environment that was produced by a group of experts on scientific aspects of the marine environment’s protection (GESAMP, 2015) of the United Nations.
+Another example is the study of the impact of microplastic on the species of fish destined to human consumption conducted by the United Nations for the Food and Agriculture Organization of the United Nations (FAO).
 In 2016, the secretariat of the Convention on biological diversity published a study analyzing the state of art and the potential prevention of the impact of marine litter on coastal ecosystems’ biodiversity.
 Those are all reports that testify of the increasing preoccupation for impacting ecosystems, human health and economy.

-It should be mentioned that LIFE LEMA’s project, which works to apply the EU’s directives, is also a reflection of the support of the states that joined the project of worldwide engagement formulated during the United States Conference in 2012 (Rio+20) on Sustainable Development.
+Life LEMA has the will to answer the need for establishment of this European policies and requirements, but the project is also a reflection of the support of the States that joined the project of worldwide engagement formulated during the United States Conference in 2012 on Sustainable Development (Rio+20).
 This engagement entails taking action for reducing the effects of marine litter.
-LIFE LEMA is a potential supporting tool to attain this objective, by contributing to prevent future damages on the coastal and marine environment.
+Life LEMA is a potential supporting tool to attain this objective, by contributing to prevent future damages on the coastal and marine environment.